The Good Samaritan

 - Read the story ahead of time.

-- Obtain the program.
+- Download and install and preview the program.

 TIP: As you go along with your kids through this program, just listen to Bildad.
 He'll pose questions, and suggest what to do next.
 Pick up on what he says and run with it!